Corporate Structuring · Tax · 2026

 Dividend income received is fully exempt from CIT

 The exemption applies regardless of where the subsidiary is incorporated or tax-resident.
-Whether the paying company is in India, Germany, South Africa or the UAE, dividends flow up to the Cyprus HoldCo free of corporate income tax, subject only to two anti-avoidance conditions.
+Whether the paying company is in India, Germany, South Africa, or the UAE, dividends flow up to the Cyprus HoldCo free of corporate income tax, subject only to two anti-avoidance conditions.

 When the exemption is denied: Both conditions must apply simultaneously.
 First, more than 50% of the paying company's gross income must consist of passive income (interest, royalties, dividends, gains on securities).
 Second, the paying company must be taxed at a substantially lower rate than Cyprus (below 6.25%, being half the standard CIT).
 If either condition is absent, the exemption applies in full.